-Country and of an ostentatious disinterestedness, on the other, Gen1 Washan acceptance of reward in any shape was irreconcileable with ington certain shares in the the law he had imposed on himself.
-His answer to the Assem-River Combly declined in the most affectionate terms the emolument alloted panies. to himself, but intimated his willingness to accept it so far as to dedicate it to some public and patriotic use.
+The donation presented to Gen1 W embarrassed him much, on one side, he disliked the appearance of slighting the bounty of his Country and of an ostentatious disinterestedness, on the other, an acceptance of reward in any shape was irreconcileable with the law he had imposed on himself.
+His answer to the Assembly declined in the most affectionate terms the emolument alloted to himself but intimated his willingness to accept it so far as to dedic himself, but intimated his willingness to accept it so far as to dedicate it to some public and patriotic use.
 This Act recites the original act & his answer, and appropriates the future revenue from the shares to such public objects as he shall appoint.
 He has been pleased to ask my ideas with regard to the most proper objects.
 I suggest, in general only, a partition of the fund between some institution which would please the philosophical world, and some other which may be of a popular cast.
 If your knowledge of the several institutions in France or elsewhere should suggest models or hints, I could wish for your ideas on the case, which no less concern the good of the Commonwealth than the character of its most illustrious citizen.